MohammadIqbalHossain/MNTS-Assignment-02/readme.md

 npm i
 ```

-You'll find a script in `package.json` file that runs the project while development phase before compiling the files in JavaScript.
-Using ts-node-dev package to run the project in development phase.
+You'll find a script in `package.json` file that runs the project while in development phase before compiling the files in JavaScript.
+It's Using ts-node-dev package to run the project in development phase.

 ```js
 npm run star:dev